DE-IBH/cmk_ssv-monitors/README.md

 Due to DataCore's SNMP implementation any DataCore Server within a DataCore Cluster will return the same monitor items.
-We recommend to use a naming scheme for your physical disks, disk pools, server ports etc. to be able to use check-mk's rule engine to filter them.
+We recommend to use a naming scheme for your physical disks, disk pools, server ports etc. to be able to use *check-mk*'s rule engine to filter them.

 ```console
 $ check_mk -nv dcore1.fqdn